gradzikb/vim-lsdyna/README.md

 `:help lsdyna`

-Some basic introduction to main plugin features can be found also on [wiki pages](https://github.com/gradzikb/vim-lsdyna/wiki).
+Examples how to use main features can be found on [wiki pages](https://github.com/gradzikb/vim-lsdyna/wiki).

 ##License